meme8383/meme8383/README.md

 Purdue University Aerospace Engineering '26

-Python Proficient, Anime Connoisseur.
+Python Proficient, Anime Connoisseur.<br />
-I only commit to fix bugs in programs I use.
+I only commit to fix bugs in programs I use.<br />
 HTML is not a programming language.

-"We should not be upset that others hide the truth from us, when we hide it so often from ourselves."
+"We should not be upset that others hide the truth from us, when we hide it so often from ourselves."<br />
-François de La Rochefoucauld
+-François de La Rochefoucauld

 <p align="center">
   <a href="https://github.com/anuraghazra/github-readme-stats"><img src="https://github-readme-stats.vercel.app/api?username=meme8383&theme=dracula&show_icons=true&locale=en" alt="meme8383" /></a>